Nibreos/Nibreos/README.md

 Holding a degree in Systems Administration with a focus on ensuring robust system integrity, I currently am employed as an *Infrastructure Systems Administrator* at a dynamic tech startup, which serves as __critical infrastructure to the United States__ and large organizations in austere environments.

-In my leisure time, I indulge in fixing (breaking?) my Arch Linux install, amateur system administration of my homelab, and software development endeavors.
+In my leisure time, I indulge in fixing (breaking?) my Arch Linux install, amateur system administration of my homelab "SaaS"(Suffering as a Service), and software development endeavors.
 I also enjoy listening to Linux-centric podcasts for continuous learning.
 I engage in outdoor activities like mountain biking on trails, running, kayaking/fishing, and ice skating/hockey to stay active and balanced.

 I have a longer README if you are interested in more about me.